raycode22/fed-up/README.md

 # Fed-up (Fedora Post-Installation Setup Script)

-A Python-based terminal program that helps automate common setup and configuration tasks after installing **Fedora Workstation (Gnome)**
+A Python-based terminal program that helps automate common setup and configuration tasks after installing **Fedora Workstation s(Gnome)**
 It allows you to choose what to install, update, or configure, and includes smart checks to skip tasks already done.

 ---